 - Commit to living a healthy lifestyle.
 What’s good for your body is good for your eyes.
 So, eat a balanced diet full of essential nutrients, minerals, and vitamins.
 Drink plenty of water to keep your body and your cells hydrated.
 Exercise regularly and maintain an ideal weight.
 If you have underlying health conditions, do what you can to manage these well.

 - Always wear appropriate protective eyewear.
 Whether at work, in the lab, on the sports field, on the slopes, or doing any other task that poses a potential risk to your eye health, be sure that you always use correctly-fitting protective eyewear, including goggles and face masks.

 - Be aware of your family’s eye health history.
 It’s not just your eye color that you inherit from your parents!
 Many eye conditions are hereditary in nature, which means they can be passed on from parent to child.
-For this reason, knowing your family eye health history helps you become more aware of your individual risk for developing certain eye diseases, including glaucoma, macular degeneration, and cataracts.
+For this reason, knowing your family eye health history helps you become more aware of your individual risk for developing certain eye diseases, including macular degeneration, and cataracts.
 If any family member has been diagnosed with an eye disease, be sure to let your optometrist know.